mapbox/underreact/README.md

 # @mapbox/underreact

-🚨🚨**WORK IN PROGRESS!**🚨🚨
+🚨🚨 **WORK IN PROGRESS!** 🚨🚨

 Minimal, extensible React app build system that you won't need to eject when things get weird.

 It's a pretty thin wrapper around Babel, Webpack, and PostCSS, and will never accumulate an ecosystem of its own.
-And it aims to be just as useful for complex production applications with idiosyncratic demands as for simple prototypes.
+And it aims to be just as useful for production applications with idiosyncratic demands as for simple prototypes.

 ## Table of contents